-Students at First Institute must submit a written request to the Student Services Administrator to inspect and review their records.
-The written request must identify the record(s) they wish to inspect.
-Student Services Administrator will make arrangements for access within 30 days and notify the student of the time and place where the records may be inspected.
-A college official may be present when the student inspects and reviews his or her educational records.
+Students at First Institute must submit a written request to the Student Services Administrator that identifies the record(s) the student wishes to inspect.
+The Student Services Administrator will make arrangements for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the school official to whom the request was submitted, the official shall advise the student of the correct official to whom the request should be addressed.